 This leave just two reasons for slow threat modeling adoption, which is really just one reason.
 It’s too complex to handle in-house.

-Why threat modeling?
-Because the market in which you’ll be able to sell hardware and software products without it is shrinking fast.
+Why should businesses choose threat modeling?
+Because the market in which you’ll be able to sell hardware and software products without it shrinking fast.

 Making a medical device?
 You’re going to need a threat model to get it FDA approved.
 Manufacturing automobiles?
 You’re going to need a threat model.
 Selling to the U.S. government?
 Yes.
 Consumer devices with pre-loaded software?
 Yes.

 Threat modeling is getting to the point now where not having a threat model is seen as a security gap.
 This directly contradicts the behavior of some manufacturers and service providers who perceive it to be optional.
 But as we’ve seen, the world in which threat modeling is optional is going away.
-And that’s the answer to why threat modeling?
+And that’s the answer to why everyone should implement threat modeling.